LukeGrahamLandry/seesea/README.md

 # seesea

-A (partial) C compiler targeting LLVM IR or aarch64 assembly.
+A (partial) C compiler with a few backends to choose from.

+- [LLVM](https://llvm.org/): A modular and reusable compiler toolchain (also used by clang, rustc, swift, etc).
+- (WIP) Custom VM: Directly execute my IR.
+Useful for narrowing down whether bugs are in parsing or use of backend apis.
+Performace is not a priority.
+- (WIP) Aarch64 ASM: Emitting the assembly myself.
+Very very poor performace compared to llvm.

+This is my first self-directed foray into writing compilers after reading [Crafting Interpreters](https://craftinginterpreters.com/).
-This is not an optimising compiler, but it's certainly a compiling compiler, and that ought to be enough for anybody.
-Besides, LLVM can fix anything pathological on its own.
+It's not an optimising compiler, but it's certainly a compiling compiler, and that ought to be enough for anybody.
+Besides, LLVM can probably fix anything pathological on its own.

+There's a simple CLI for compiling a single source file.
+See the bottom of [bin/cli.rs](src/bin/cli.rs) for usage details.

 ## Supported Features

 - float/double, unsigned int/long
   - `+ - * / % >= <= > < ==`
-- variables, pointers (`&a, *b, c[2]`)
+- variables, pointers (`&a, *b, c[2]`), arrays
 - if/else, loops (for, while, do while), break/continue
 - functions
 - structs, typedefs